America’s Top Nurses in Home Care & Hospice

 Now is the time to give us your input.
 HHNA is accepting nominations for nurses from across the country.
-Agencies may nominate any registered nurse to represent their state for 2014.
-Nominations will be reviewed by a committee made up of members from HHNA and the Forum of State Associations who will choose one nurse from every state.
+Agencies may nominate any registered nurse to represent their state for 2015.
+Nominations will be reviewed by a committee made up of members from HHNA and the forum of State Associations who will choose one nurse from every state.

 For inspiration and ideas on how to write the essay, read the story on last year’s Nurse of the Year.
-In it, you’ll read about the courage and commitment Dea Kuiper showed as she cared for a young girl with a life-threatening disease.
-If you have a nurse like Dea, please let us know.
+In it, you’ll read about the courage and commitment Mary Pistulka showed as she cared for a patient with end stage COPD.
+If you have a nurse like Mary, please let us know.

-To view CARING Magazine article highlighting the 50 state winners, click here.
+To view the CARING article highlighting the 2014 50 state winners, click here.